Troubleshooting: Aspects

 Simple and intermediate systems are characterized by lists or trees of dependencies among their components or subsystems.
 More complex systems contain cyclical dependencies or interactions (feedback loops).
 Such systems are less amenable to "bisection" troubleshooting techniques.

 It also helps to start from a known good state, the best example being a computer reboot.
 A cognitive walkthrough is also a good thing to try.
 Comprehensive documentation produced by proficient technical writers is very helpful, especially if it provides a theory of operation for the subject device or system.

 A common cause of problems is bad design, for example bad human factors design, where a device could be inserted backward or upside down due to the lack of an appropriate forcing function (behavior-shaping constraint), or a lack of error-tolerant design.
 This is especially bad if accompanied by habituation, where the user just doesn't notice the incorrect usage, for instance if two parts have different functions but share a common case so that it is not apparent on a casual inspection which part is being used.

 Troubleshooting can also take the form of a systematic checklist, troubleshooting procedure, flowchart or table that is made before a problem occurs.
 Developing troubleshooting procedures in advance allows sufficient thought about the steps to take in troubleshooting and organizing the troubleshooting into the most efficient troubleshooting process.
 Troubleshooting tables can be computerized to make them more efficient for users.

-Some computerized troubleshooting services (such as Primefax, later renamed MaxServ), immediately show the top 10 solutions with the highest probability of fixing the underlying problem.
+Some computerized troubleshooting services (such as Primary, later renamed Manesar), immediately show the top 10 solutions with the highest probability of fixing the underlying problem.
 The technician can either answer additional questions to advance through the troubleshooting procedure, each step narrowing the list of solutions, or immediately implement the solution he feels will fix the problem.
 These services give a rebate if the technician takes an additional step after the problem is solved: report back the solution that actually fixed the problem.
 The computer uses these reports to update its estimates of which solutions have the highest probability of fixing that particular set of symptoms.